-3) Up to 30 % of its net assets, the Subfund may invest in money market instruments as per paragraph h) of section 1) of Chapter 5 of this Prospectus, "Investment Restrictions", and/or in any currency and/or in other liquid assets as per Chapter 3 of this Prospectus, "Investment Policy", including listed money market instruments, investments in the foreign exchange market, callable or fixed deposits at credit institutions or other money market instruments provided the term to maturity does not exceed twelve months.
+3) The Subfund may also hold ancillary liquid assets up to 20 % of the Subfund's assets in the conditions set out in Chapter 3, "Investment Policy".
+Up to 30 % of its net assets, the Subfund may invest in money market instruments as per paragraph h) of section 1) of Chapter 5 of this Prospectus, "Investment Restrictions", and/or in any currency and/or in other liquid assets as per Chapter 3 of this Prospectus, "Investment Policy", including listed money market instruments, investments in the foreign exchange market, fixed deposits at credit institutions or other money market instruments provided the term to maturity does not exceed twelve months.